icinganalysis/icinganalysis.github.io/content/NACA-TN-779.md

 - Serafini, John S.: Impingement of Water Droplets on Wedges and Double- Wedge Airfoils at Supersonic Speeds.
 NACA-TR-1159, 1954.
 (Supersedes NACA-TN-2971.)
 - Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
 NACA-TR-1215, 1955.
 (Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23)

-##Related Works
+## Related Works

 There were several later studies of the aerodynamic heating specifically for a cylinder (without ice) in [^8], [^9], and [^10].

-##Notes:
+## Notes:
-[^1]: Kantrowitz, Arthur, Aerodynamic Heating and Deflection of Drops by an Obstacle in an Airstream in Relation to Aircraft Icing.
+[^1]: Kantrowitz, Arthur: Aerodynamic Heating and Deflection of Drops by an Obstacle in an Airstream in Relation to Aircraft Icing.
 NACA-TN-779, 1940.
 [^2]:
 Glauert, Muriel: A Method of Constructing the Paths of Raindrops of Different Diameters Moving in the Neighbourhood of (1) a Circular Cylinder, (2) an Aerofoil, Placed in a Uniform Stream of Air; and a Determination of the Rate of Deposit of the Drops on the Surface and the Percentage of Drops Caught.
 R. & M. No. 2025, British A.R.C., 1940.
 [^3]:
 Langmuir, Irving: Super-Cooled Water Droplets in Rising Currents of Cold Saturated Air, Pt.
 I. Res.
 Lab., General Electric Co., Oct.
 1943-Aug.
 1944.
 (Army Contract W-33-106-sc-65.)
 [^4]:
-Albrecht, F. Theoretical investigation of accretion of aerosol particles in an air, stream and an application of the theory of the aerosol filter.
+Albrecht, F.: Theoretical investigation of accretion of aerosol particles in an air, stream and an application of the theory of the aerosol filter.
 Phys.
 Z 32 (1931): 48-56.
 [^5]:
 Zahm, A. F.: Flow and Drag Formulas for Simple Quadrics.
 NACA-TR-253, 1927.
 [^6]: Heinrich, A.; Ross, R.; Zumwalt, G.; Provorse, J.; Padmanabhan, V.: Aircraft Icing Handbook.
 Vol. 1, DOT/FAA/CT-88/8-1.
 1991.
 [Volume 1](https://apps.dtic.mil/sti/pdfs/ADA238039.pdf)
 [^7]:
 [NACA Icing Publications Database]({filename}naca icing publications database.md)
 [^8]:
-Eckert, E., and Weise, W., The Temperature of Unheated Bodies in a High-Speed Gas Stream, NACA-TM-1000, 1941.
+Eckert, E., and Weise, W.: The Temperature of Unheated Bodies in a High-Speed Gas Stream, NACA-TM-1000, 1941.
 [^9]:
 Eckert, E., and Livingood, John N. B.: Method for Calculation of Heat Transfer in Laminar Region of Air Flow Around Cylinders of Arbitrary Cross Section (including Large Temperature Differences and Transpiration Cooling).
 NACA-TN-2733, June 1, 1952.
 [^10]:
 Eckert, E., and Livingood, John N. B.: Method for Calculation of Laminar Heat Transfer in Air Flow Around Cylinders of Arbitrary Cross Section (including Large Temperature Differences and Transpiration Cooling).
 NACA-TR-1118, Jan.
 1, 1953.